arisachue/AP_ComputerScience/README.md

 # AP Computer Science
-coursework for 2018-2019 AP Computer Science A
+Coursework for 2018-2019 AP Computer Science A